 On October 11, 2023, a representative from the Confederate Villages of Lisjan responded requesting any records searches or archaeological reports prepared for the CAP.
 On October 20, 2023, the City responded indicating that a records search and archaeological report was not prepared for this plan due to the nature of the plan and asked if the Tribe would like to schedule a meeting to consult.
-On November 1, 2023, a representative from the Confederate Villages of Lisjan responded stating that they have no information to supply for the plan and do not need to need to discuss further, but that the tribe would like to be contacted in the event that tribal cultural resources are found during any future ground disturbance.
+On October 24, 2023, a representative from the Confederate Villages of Lisjan requested a consultation.
+On November 1, 2023, City staff met with a representative from the Confederate Villages of Lisjan to initiate the consultation.
+The City of Hayward will continue to comply with the requirements of AB 52, and the results of the consultation will be incorporated into the Final IS-ND.